 Please submit a Service Desk Request via email at caphelp@georgetown.edu, phone 202-662-9284, self service portal or visit us in person at McDonough Hall – Room 152 (Please make an appointment for in person technology needs) to obtain assistance.

 Upon submission of your request, you will receive an automated email confirmation with a ticket number.
-You may also receive additional update emails as we work to complete your request.
-Once your ticket is closed you will receive another email, as our technicians have been instructed to confirm ticket completion with the customer prior to closing it.
+You may also receive additional update emails as we work to complete your request and a final email when your ticket is closed.

 In order to receive real-time feedback from our customers, 10% of the tickets closed will generate a link to a customer survey where you can comment on the quality and caliber of the service received.